miladyboy/wingman/tasks/Tasks.md

 - [ ] Manage true test isolation for the E2E tests.
 - [ ] Maybe I should create the user just after the email is verified.
 To prevent DB spam.
 - [ ] Hacer mas solido el flow de confirmacion de emails.
 Para que puedan re-pedir el mail de confirmacion.
-- [ ] Improve security of the images by keeping them either encrypted or in a private bucket.
-Figure out how to work it out with OpenAI.
 - [ ] Fix the manifest.json and everything so that it works as a PWA
 - [ ] Implement google vision to extract the girls names.
 OpenAI screams.
 - [ ] Add success screen or toast component after they successfully pay their subscription.